Customer Lifetime Value (CLV): How to calculate, measure and increase it

 But how to work with this number?

 TIP: Each variable in the formula acts as a lever.
 A change in one can significantly affect the other.
-For example, if you increase the price of your products, the average order price will increase.
+For example, if you increase the price of your products, the average order value will increase.
 However, as a result, some of your customers will likely leave for cheaper competitors, reducing the average number of orders per year.

 Why working with Customer Lifetime Value is important?